Amenorrhea

-Amenorrhea is the absence of a menstrual period in a woman of reproductive age.
-Physiological states of amenorrhoea are seen, most commonly, during pregnancy and lactation (breastfeeding).
-Outside the reproductive years, there is absence of menses during childhood and after menopause.
+Amenorrhea or amenorrhoea is the absence of a menstrual period in a female organism who has reached reproductive age.
+Physiological states of amenorrhoea are most commonly seen during pregnancy and lactation (breastfeeding).
+In humans, it is where a woman or girl who has reached reproductive age who is not on birth control does not menstruate.

 Amenorrhoea is a symptom with many potential causes.
 Primary amenorrhea is defined as an absence of secondary sexual characteristics by age 13 with no menarche or normal secondary sexual characteristics but no menarche by 15 years of age.
 It may be caused by developmental problems, such as the congenital absence of the uterus, failure of the ovary to receive or maintain egg cells, or delay in pubertal development.
 Secondary amenorrhoea, ceasing of menstrual cycles after menarche, is defined as the absence of menses for three months in a woman with previously normal menstruation, or six months for women with a history of oligomenorrhoea.
 It is often caused by hormonal disturbances from the hypothalamus and the pituitary gland, premature menopause, intrauterine scar formation, or eating disorders.

 Pathophysiology

-Although amenorrhea has multiple potential causes, ultimately, it is the result of hormonal imbalance or an anatomical abnormality.
+Although amenorrhea has multiple potential causes, ultimately, it is the result of a hormonal imbalance or an anatomical abnormality.

 Physiologically, menstruation is controlled by the release of gonadotropin-releasing hormone (GnRH) from the hypothalamus.
 GnRH acts on the pituitary to stimulate the release of follicle stimulating hormone (FSH) and luteinizing hormone (LH).
 FSH and LH then act on the ovaries to stimulate the production of estrogen and progesterone which, respectively, control the proliferative and secretary phases of the menstrual cycle.
-Prolactin also influences the menstrual cycle as it suppresses the release of LH and FSH form the pituitary.
+Prolactin also influences the menstrual cycle as it suppresses the release of LH and FSH from the pituitary.
 Similarly, thyroid hormone also affects the menstrual cycle.
 Low levels of thyroid hormone stimulate the release of TRH from the hypothalamus, which in turn increases both TSH and prolactin release.
 This increase in prolactin suppresses the release of LH and FSH through a negative feedback mechanism.
 Amenorrhea can be caused by any mechanism that disrupts this hypothalamic-pituitary-ovarian axis, whether that it be by hormonal imbalance or by disruption of feedback mechanisms.